 - Click on “Report your latest vaccination status”

 - Carefully read each question and answer appropriately

-- Upload proof of vaccination (vaccine dose administration receipts or equivalent documents), preferably in PDF format
+- Upload proof of vaccination (enhanced vaccine certificate or equivalent documents), preferably in PDF format.

-If you have only received one dose of a two-dose vaccine series, you can complete your vaccination attestation form with one dose now and update your form 14 days after you received your second dose
+If you have only received one dose of a two-dose vaccine series, you can complete your vaccination attestation form with one dose now and resubmit your vaccination attestation form 14 days after you received your second dose.

 International students must upload a copy of both the original language proof of vaccination documentation and an officially translated copy.
 If there is an option to obtain an English-language or French-language version from your government, or if an English-language or French-language version translation is already included on your proof of vaccination, then this will be sufficient.